-- Communications with practical advice for employees and visitors regarding new and updated quidelines as they evolve. - Communications directed at the public to re-assure them that the business is aware of and has implemented best practices.
+- Communications with practical advice for employees and visitors regarding new and updated guidelines as they evolve. - Communications directed at the public to re-assure them that the business is aware of and has implemented best practices.
 These communications will need to be updated as the situation changes. - Communications for employees regarding their legal rights and obligations under applicable laws, including the ADA, OSHA, FFCRA, and the like.
 Most of these communications will take the form of a mandatory poster to be placed in a physical store location. - Communications to employees and the public about specific potential exposure to COVID-19.
 To the extent any information is shared about an employee's exposure to COVID-19, businesses should be sure to comply with their confidentiality obligations under the ADA (and applicable state and local laws).
-Additional information about issuing warnings to the public generally is available here.